Methodology

 Performance is measured only on out-of-sample data.
 In-sample numbers are never reported as expected performance.

-WFA slices, parameter ranges, and OOS equity curves are published on YouTube and in quantitative reports.
+WFA slices, parameter ranges, and OOS equity curves are published in quantitative reports and supporting media.

 Third-Party Verification